niclake/niclake.github.io/_pages/projects.md

 title: Projects
 ---

-<p>Below is a list of the various projects that I have worked on and released over the years.
-These include music, various code projects, writings, and more.</p>
+Below is a list of the various projects that I have worked on and released over the years.
+These include music, various code projects, writings, and more.

-<p>If you enjoy any of these, and would like to support my work, you can <a href="https://ko-fi.com/niclake" target="_blank">buy me a coffee</a>.</p>
+If you enjoy any of these, and would like to support my work, you can [buy me a coffee](https://ko-fi.com/niclake){:target="_blank"}.
+If you'd like to hire me, [please reach out](/hello).

 <div class="container">
   <div class="row">